homearanya/active-escapes/src/pages/tours/clarens-san-traverse.md

 ---
 templateKey: tour-page
 meta:
-  title: Amphitheatre Heritage Hike
-  description: A mighty wall of basalt which rises over 1000 metres from the Tugela Valley to the Lesotho plateau nearly 3000 metres above sea level, the Northern Drakensberg's Amphitheatre, gains much of its aesthetic appeal from its near perfect symmetry - extending as a sheer wall of rock some 5 kilometres in length from the Eastern Buttress to the Sentinel Peak in the west - altogether an area of majestic and incomparable beauty.
+  title: Clarens San Traverse
+  description: A 3-day slackpacker offering high berg wilderness and cultural treasures - San paintings, dinosaur fossils, fine restaurants, quirky art cafes and intriguing African folk-lore tales.
 tourName: Clarens San Traverse
 slug: clarens-san-traverse
-featured: 0
+featured: 2
 popular: 4
-featuredImage: ../../img/generic/pp-amphi-966.jpg
+featuredImage: ../../img/generic/PP-Skywalk.JPG

 longDescription:
-  - A mighty wall of basalt which rises over 1000 metres from the Tugela Valley to the Lesotho plateau nearly 3000 metres above sea level, the Northern Drakensberg's Amphitheatre, gains much of its aesthetic appeal from its near perfect symmetry - extending as a sheer wall of rock some 5 kilometres in length from the Eastern Buttress to the Sentinel Peak in the west - altogether an area of majestic and incomparable beauty.
-  - The Tugela Falls, the world's second tallest falls (and the highest in Africa), plunges 948m over the basalt face of the Amphitheatre, down to Royal Natal National Park below.
-  - 'This Amphitheatre Slackpacking Trail has been designed to enable walkers of average fitness to reach the summit and be rewarded by never-to-be-forgotten views: a feat normally only undertaken by  experienced hikers who would camp overnight in either tents or caves.'
+  - The Clarens San Traverse is a 3-day slackpacker offering the unique combination of high berg wilderness and cultural treasures.
+The area is famous for its landmark San paintings, well-preserved dinosaur fossils, fine restaurants, quirky art cafes and intriguing African folk-lore tales.
+  - Our charismatic guide will lead you safely from one destination to the next whilst sharing his unique perspective on ancient culture and the stories of the people who once inhabited this valley.
-fromPricing: R5000
+fromPricing: R5000/pp
 difficultyLevel: moderate
 duration: 3 Days
 details:
   - heading: Trip Duration
     description:
-      - 3 Hike Days / 3 Nights – extra days avail
+      - 3 Hike Days / 3 Nights – with shorter and longer variations
-  - heading: Daily Distance
+  - heading: Daily Distances
     description:
-      - 'Day 1: 13km/ 5.5-6.5hr (900m Elevation Gain)'
+      - 'Day 1: 17km'
-      - 'Day 2: 14-16km  / 6-7hr (700m Elevation Gain)'
+      - 'Day 2: 14km'
-      - 'Day 3: 11km  / 4-5hrs (-813m Descent)'
+      - 'Day 3: 5.5 - 10km'
-  - heading: Trail Gradind
+  - heading: Trail Grade
     description:
-      - 3.5/ 5 for both Fitness and Technicality.
+      - 2-3/ 5 for Fitness.
-      - Some steep ascents on Day 1 & 2 but without a heavy backpack.
-A head for heights needed on Day 2 (the chain ladders and top of the escarpment), but there is also a gully alternative to the chain-ladders.
+      - 2-3/ 5 for Technicality.
+Mostly cleared paths and farm roads.
+A few sections of off-camber grassy trails and a few steep ascents and descents.
   - heading: Trail Terrain
     description:
-      - The trail starts at an altitude of 1500m going up through grasslands & protea stands to an altitude of 2286m (Witsieshoek) and 3150m on the top of Beacon Buttress, watershed of the Orange & Tugela Rivers.
+      - The terrain varies between well maintained hiking paths, mountain paths, ravine trails and rocky ridges.
   - heading: Accommodation
     description:
-      - 1 Night at Cavern Berg Hotel - Northern Drakensberg Valley
-      - 2 Nights at Witsieshook Mountain Lodge
+      - Comfortable farm stays - 3-star equivalent.
   - heading: Logistic Support
     description:
-      - 'This is a fully-catered trail, sleeping in comfortable lodges with bedding provided – you need only bring your clothes.'
-      - '* Guide for first 2 days but self-guided on 3rd day (easy descent).
-A guide can be arranged for the 3rd day if required.'
-      - '* Optional: Porter-supported option'
+      - 'This is a fully guided and catered lodge-to-lodge tour with vehicle back-up and daily luggage transfers.
+Return transfer (to collect own vehicles from start or finish) is included.'
   - heading: Group Size
     description:
-      - Possible from 1 person.
-No maximum, but 12 persons max / per guide.
+      - Preferred minimum of <strong>4</strong> persons and maximum <strong>12-14 persons</strong> per group.
   - heading: Pricing
     description:
-      - 'On a group of 6 persons: From R4,200 or R6,200/pp – dependent on accom and catering options selected.'
+      - 'On a full group of 10-12 persons: R5000/pp/sharing'

-emailSubject: Amphitheatre Hike Enquiry – PP Enquire Now
+emailSubject: Clarens San Traverse Hike Enquiry – PP Enquire Now
 overview:
   heading: At a Glance
   description:
-    - By spending 3 days and 3 nights on the route, staying at conveniently located hotels/lodges along the way, and accompanied by an experienced trail guide, it is possible for anyone who is reasonably fit and not afraid of heights, to summit the escarpment.
-This hike has been planned so that you can walk at a comfortable pace and not be encumbered by a heavy backpack.
-At the end of the day, you can relax at your lodgings where a soak in the tub, delicious food, and a comfy bed will certainly beat tinned bully beef and a thermorest!
-    - On this trail, you'll do 40 kilometres over 3 days of hiking with an altitude gain of 1300m, so it is not a hike for the faint-hearted, but the views are worth every drop of sweat.
+    - Daily distances and pace are quite manageable, making this an excellent trail for families and persons looking to test-out the trail waters.
+    - You will overnight in charming country houses, just outside of Clarens.
+With meals, transfers and luggage transfers all arranged for, all you need to do is wake up and enjoy the golden-lit sandstone trails, so unique to this part of the world.
 itinerary:
   itinerary:
     - heading: Day 1